dotnet/docs/docs/core/deploying/packaging.md

 # Packaging your Application

-There are a couple of options when it comes to packaging up your application to make it ready for deployment the users’ computer.
+There are a couple of options when it comes to packaging up your desktop application to make it ready for deployment the users’ computer.

 ## Windows Application Packaging Project (package your app as an MSIX)